dreadflopp/dreadsskyrimbuild/content/Mod Installation/Character Appearance.md

 The Nexus page linked above contains NSFW images.
 No nude options will be used in this guide.
 If they are forced by the mod, other mods will override the options.
 {{% /notice %}}

+{{% notice note %}}
+Some armor textures featured in the guide is not compatible with CBBE.
+Using CBBE is not recommended for this reason but is still supported for those users that want to use it.
+The reason CBBE was featured in the first place was to allow us to use skin textures for female characters made specifically for CBBE/UNP, where CBBE was chosen because it could be built to look vanilla:ish.
+The textures that is currently used exists for vanilla as well, which means that CBBE is no longer nescessary.
+{{% /notice %}}

 The CBBE body is chosen because of its versatility.
 Recommended presets makes the body look realistic or vanilla-ish.*

 Install the main file and the optional file ‘CBBE ESL-flagged .esp’.